stevenelson35/stevenelson35.github.io/_posts/2021-08-14-on-the-train-again.md

 ---
 Today we boarded the California Zephyr route from Emeryville, CA to Osceola IA.

-In the morning I got the car from the parking garage noticed a monarch butterfly on a building as I drove the car around the block to pickup Linda and  Camilla at the hotel.
+In the morning when I got the car from the parking garage, I noticed a monarch butterfly on a building as I drove the car around the block to pickup Linda and Camilla at the hotel.

 ![20210814_070719.jpg]({{site.baseurl}}/assets/media/20210814_070719.jpg)